Man in blue scrubs on blue background.

 Continuing education: CCMAs must complete continuing education requirements as mandated by their certifying body and employer.

-Job outlook and growth potential: The job outlook for medical assistants is higher than any other healthcare role with a growth rate of about 16% from 2021 to 2031.
+Job outlook and growth potential: The job outlook for medical assistants is higher than any other healthcare role with a growth rate of about 15% from 2023 to 2033.

 Pros:

-• High demand for medical assistants
+• Positive job outlook for medical assistants

 • Opportunity to work in various healthcare settings